-Interviews in Education tend to be conducted by a panel of people that may include the director or principal, the department head, and representatives of the parents’ committee, the selection board, the union, and so on.
-In countries where there is a return to some degree of post-Covid-19 normalcy, interviews are again conducted face to face.
+Interviews at schools are usually conducted by a panel of people that may include the director or principal, the department head, and representatives of the parents’ committee, the selection board, the union, and so on.
+In countries where there is a return of post-Covid-19 normalcy, interviews are again conducted face to face.
 Otherwise, virtual interviews are the norm, but the questions remain the same.

-In the online English Second Language (ESL) industry many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
-Such interviews usually take place after the candidate has passed a basic screening process, the resume/ CV has been checked and verified and the introduction video was acceptable.
+In the online English Second Language (ESL) industry, many interviews are conducted by hiring agents, sometimes veteran English teachers working for the company.
+Such interviews usually take place after the candidate has passed a basic screening process, the resume/ CV has been checked and verified and the self-introduction video was acceptable.

 Tell us about yourself…

 Most interviews start with this standard question.
 Yet it’s amazing how many candidates mess this up!

 Do not fail this most elementary of interview questions by reciting your CV!
 The interview panel probably has studied your resume/ CV, so please, do not show ignorance and poor listening skills.